Cooper-Thomas1/OblivionaireOnline/README.md

 # Oblivionaire Online

+## Background
+Your team work as software developers for Enjjin Media, the game publisher behind such well-known hit titles as The Least of Us and Underwatch.
+The company is now venturing into the MMORPG (Massively Multiplayer Online Role-Playing Game) space with its latest project: Oblivionaire Online (OO) An ambitious new online multiplayer game, Oblivionaire Online thrusts players into a post apocalyptic world in which obscenely rich plutocrats have brought about the end of civilised society.
+Players take on the roles of neo-feudal barons, financial warlords and venture capitalists, vying for control over the shattered remains of civilisation: piloting extravagant mecha-suits, defending their fortified enclaves, and wielding grotesque amounts of resources while the rest of the world burns.
+Enjjin Media’s marketing department predict that this sort of escapist fantasy is exactly the kind of thing that today’s consumers will flock to.

+## Specs
+Enjjin Media has tasked your team with developing a critical subsystem for OO– the Access Control System (ACS).
+This system will be responsible for authenticating players, managing account security, and enforcing access policies for both users and Enjjin’s operations staff.
+The ACS has the following responsibilities:
+- Player authentication– Ensuring that only registered players can log in
+- Role-based access control (RBAC)– Managing in-game privileges, from ordinary wasteland wanderers to elite plutocratic overlords with access to game-altering financial instruments
+- Session management– Handling login sessions, preventing unauthorized access, and dealing with connection timeouts or suspicious activity
+- Admin and operations access– Providing secure tools for Enjjin’s staff to manage accounts, enforce bans, and troubleshoot authentication issues

 ## Contents

 This directory contains a Makefile, C code and configuration files for the "Oblivionaire Online" project.